ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 [GitHub Documentation](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/about-monitoring-and-troubleshooting) gives an overview about monitoring and troubleshooting options available for GitHub Actions.

-Steps below guide through the analysis for VHT GetStarted example.
+Steps below guide through the analysis for AVH GetStarted example.

 - Observe the three CI jobs executed in the selected CI workflow as shown in the _Jobs_ area on the left side.
   - **ci_test** job executes the CI pipeline without doing any analysis of unit test results.
 It is considered as successful (green circle) when the CI pipeline was executed fully to the end.